On this page:

 The Rule Engine's Wizard will guide you through every step of the way for creating your own Rule Engine strategy.
 On the first page of the wizard, select "create my own strategy".

-The next step is to choose what the strategy should primarily analyze: Campaigns, Ad Groups, Keywords, Product Groups, Search Terms, Placements, or Geo.
+The next step is to choose what the strategy should primarily analyze: Campaigns, Ad Groups, Keywords, Shopping Product Groups, Retail PMax Listing Groups, Search Terms, Budgets, Placements, Bid Adjustments, Ads, or Geo.
 When selecting Geo, you'll be prompted to choose between country, region, city, or Zipcode.